 - a) The Company has received net claims amounting to Rs.
-974 lakhs (March 31, 2022: Rs.
+974 lakhs (March 31, 2023: Rs.
 974 lakhs) from contractors towards deductions made by the Company due to non-performance of certain obligations under the terms of arrangement for the certain construction works.
 The matter is under arbitration. - b) The Company has received claims of Rs.
-2,568 lakhs (March 31, 2022: Rs.2,568 lakhs) from some of the procurers alleging delay in achievement of commercial operation of first and second unit, which has been disputed by the Company and is pending before the High Courts. - c) The Company has disputed the methodology for quantification of tax liability on annual value of mineral bearing land, adopted by the District Authorities under Madhya Pradesh Gramin Avsanrachna Tatha Sadak Vikas Adhiniyam (MPGATSVA/Act).
+2,568 lakhs (March 31, 2023: Rs.2,568 lakhs) from some of the procurers alleging delay in achievement of commercial operation of first and second unit, which has been disputed by the Company and is pending before the High Courts. - c) The Company has disputed the methodology for quantification of tax liability on annual value of mineral bearing land, adopted by the District Authorities under Madhya Pradesh Gramin Avsanrachna Tatha Sadak Vikas Adhiniyam (MPGATSVA/Act).
 The liability as per methodology adopted by the District Authorities stands as at Rs.
-1,07,522 lakhs (March 31, 2022: Rs.
-85,448 lakhs).
-(Including interest)
+129,409 lakhs (March 31, 2023; Rs.
+107,552 lakhs).
+(Including interest).

 The Company had filed a writ petition before Jabalpur High Court for revised quantification, however the same was rejected by the Court by its order dated January 17, 2018.
 The Company had filed a Review Petition before Jabalpur High Court against its order dated January 17, 2018 and the same was also rejected by Honorable High Court.
 The Company has filed a Civil Appeal before Honorable Supreme court where Honorable Supreme court has passed an interim order to pay the tax under MPGATSVA as per the methodology adopted by the Company and the Civil Appeal has been tagged with other Appeals filed in the Honorable Supreme Court where the constitutional validity of the Act is under consideration.
-In accordance with said interim order, Company is depositing tax under MPGATSVA as per the quantification done by the Company.
+In accordance with the said interim order, company is depositing the tax under MPGATSVA as per the quantification done by the company, The Constitution Bench Concluded hearing on 14th Mar 24 and the order is reserved.

-- d) Estimated amount of contracts remaining to be unexecuted on capital account (net of advances paid) and not provided for Rs.
-77,325 lakhs (March 31, 2022: Rs.
-70,611 lakhs). - e) The Company has not provided for Income Tax demand of Rs.
-366 Lakhs (March 31, 2022: Rs.
-741 lakhs) which is pending before various authorities.
+- d) Estimated amount of contracts remaining to be unexecuted on capital account and not provided for Rs.
+73,798 lakhs (March 31, 2023: Rs.
+77,325 lakhs). - e) The Company has not provided for Income Tax demand of Rs.
+366 Lakhs (March 31, 2023; Rs.
+366 lakhs) which is pending before various authorities.